ASSISTIVE TECHNOLOGY LAB

 Student Responsibilities

-1. Register with the Disability Resource Center (DRC) by following appropriate intake procedures.
+1. Register with the Accessibility and Testing by following appropriate intake procedures.

 2. Log onto available computer using your UGA MyID and selected password.
 If unable to log on please request help from AT Lab Assistant.